 Want to test yourself?
 Try discussions with teachers and colleagues.
 Often teachers encourage students to discuss the curriculum with them.
 Some even dedicate office hours besides class time to visit them and discuss any issues.
 Use this time to discuss any past exams or tests you might have taken.
 Ask them about your mistakes and how you can make them better.
 Consider teaching your colleagues as if you were a teacher.
 This gives you clarity and a better command on the subject.

 The internet is full of tools to help you better prepare for exams.
 Consider using recorded lectures online, visual aids such as presentations and animations and online quizzes to better understand a concept.
-You can even hire a mentor from House of Math.
+You can even hire a tutor from House of Math.
 Consider reading blogs and articles such as how to improve your memory and how to make better notes or even prepare for the exam days.

 By failing to plan, you are planning to fail.
 Make a solid plan on how you are going to prepare for the exam.
 Prioritize what needs the most attention.
 Writing down the plan will be advantageous as it reminds you constantly of what is next.
 Consider using highlighters of various colors to indicate the level of importance.

 It may seem that the most productive way to prepare for an exam is by working continuously without a break, but that’s not the case.
 Studies have shown that the human mind is not capable of focusing for long periods of time.
 Instead, take a scheduled break after a focused session.
 A good rule of thumb is to take a break of 15 minutes after every 60 minutes of study.
 If you prefer shorter sessions, you can use the Pomodoro technique, which is 25 minutes of studying, followed by a 5 minute break, and a 15 minute break after four 25 minute-sessions.